Brainvibe/1UpLoot/README.md

 ### Running this project locally

-These instructions will be with [Visual Studio Code](https://code.visualstudio.com/) in mind, as the project was developed using this IDE.
+These instructions will be for [Visual Studio Code](https://code.visualstudio.com/), as the project was developed using this code editor.

 #### Requirements